Positive AGN Feedback Enhances Star Formation in Starburst Dwarf Galaxies: Results

 Recently, some observations find that outflows from AGN-host low-mass galaxies are faster than those from low-mass star-forming/starburst galaxies without AGN signatures \citep{Liu2024, Salehirad2025}.
 In our numerical simulations, switching AGN feedback on and off enables a clearer investigation of its impact on driving outflows in dwarf galaxies.

 Fig.~\ref{faceon_inflow} presents the face-on projection plots zoomed out to a radius of 50 kpc, showing no significant difference between the {\tt\string fullFB (inflow)} and the {\tt\string SNonly (inflow)} simulations at CGM scale.
 In the later stages of evolution, large-scale outflows with velocities reaching $ \sim \, 100 \, {\rm km/s}$ are observed in both simulations.
-The mixing of galactic outflows with cosmological inflow and the CGM significantly reduces the CGM temperature.
+The mixing of galactic outflows with cosmological inflow and the CGM significantly reduces the CGM temperature, due to the interaction between galactic outflows, cosmological inflow, and the ambient CGM which naturally generates shear-driven turbulent mixing layers (TMLs; \citealt{Begelman1990,Ji2019,Tan2021,Yang2023b}).

 The left panel of Fig.~\ref{vr_metal} shows the time-averaged radial profiles of outflow velocity over the entire simulation period in different models.
 Only regions with radial velocity $v_{\rm r} > 0$ are included in the calculation.
 In the central region ($r \lesssim 100\, {\rm pc}$), the outflow velocity (red lines: {\tt\string fullFB (inflow)} and {\tt\string fullFB}) is substantially higher than in the SN-only simulations (green lines: {\tt\string SNonly (inflow)} and {\tt\string SNonly}).
 As shown by the AGN wind tracer (top row of Fig.~\ref{fraction}), AGN wind is also confined to this region, indicating that the central outflow in the {\tt\string fullFB (inflow)} and {\tt\string fullFB} simulations is primarily AGN-driven.
 This small radius dominated by AGN feedback is consistent with previous order-of-magnitude estimates how far AGN feedback can effectively influence the ISM in dwarf galaxies in \S\ref{sec:shock_compression}.
 AGN feedback can drive strong outflows in the central region, reaching velocities over 1000 km/s during active phases.
 However, the velocities of AGN-driven outflow decreases rapidly with increasing radius.
 Beyond 1 kpc, the outflow velocities in the {\tt\string fullFB (inflow)} and {\tt\string fullFB} simulations converges to those in simulations without AGN feedback, as shown in the left panel of Fig.~\ref{vr_metal}.
 The large-scale radial velocity projections in Fig.~\ref{faceon_inflow} show the same result.
 These results indicate that galactic outflows in starburst dwarf galaxies are dominated by SN feedback.